Best Channel 4 dramas in November 2024

 War & Politics | Drama | Sci-Fi & Fantasy

-Summary:During the run up to a British general election, a group of Government Communications Headquarters analysts beavers away at stopping a cyberattack on the electoral system, including work-experiencer Saara, who finds herself on the frontlines of a data war with Russia on her first day.
+Summary:During the run up to a British general election, a group of Government analysts attempt to stopping a cyberattack on the electoral system.
+The staff includes work-experiencer Saara, who finds herself on the frontlines of a data war with Russia on her first day.

-Why you should watch: Simon Pegg, Mark Rylance, Maisie Richardson-Sellers, Adrian Lester and Wolf Hall director Peter Kosminsky supply the goods for a “truly clever” TV event split across six episodes says The New Statesman.
-The Undeclared War is also “intelligent, chilling drama” according to The Telegraph.
+Why you should watch: With a cast including Simon Pegg, Mark Rylance, and Adrian Lester, this political thriller is a no-brainer.
+Wolf Hall director Peter Kosminsky supplies the goods for a "truly clever" (The New Statesman) TV event split across six episodes.
+The Undeclared War is also an "intelligent, chilling drama" according to The Telegraph.

 Available now